ircv3/ircv3-specifications/core/capability-negotiation.md

 support below the given version.
 For example, if a server supports `302` and `303` features, and a client sends version `304`, the server would enable those `302` and `303` features (just as it would do if a client sent the `303` version number).
-However, if the server also supported a `306` feature, it whould NOT enable this feature for the client.
+However, if the server also supported a `306` feature, it would NOT enable this feature for the client.

 If a client sends a higher CAP version at any time, the server MUST store the higher version.
 If a client sends a lower CAP version (or omits the version number entirely),